alessandroplantera/PITT/README.md

-# ⏰ PITTT – Personal Training Alarm Clock
+# ⏰ PITT – Personal Training Alarm Clock

 **PITT** is a personal training alarm clock designed to help you wake up and stay fit from the very first moment of your day.
 It turns your morning alarm into a small workout session — the alarm **can only be turned off** by completing a set of physical exercises.